Articles

 Arbor Realty Trust’s CEO explains COVID-19’s current and future impacts on multifamily housing

-Ivan Kaufman, the founder, chairman and CEO of Arbor Realty Trust, Inc. (NYSE:ABR), described today’s “perfect, positive storm for housing,” in a Bloomberg TV interview.
+Ivan Kaufman, the Chairman, CEO and President of Arbor Realty Trust, Inc. (NYSE:ABR), which he founded, described today’s “perfect, positive storm for housing,” in a Bloomberg TV interview.
 “Low interest rates, people moving out of the urban areas, people buying homes – that’s why the housing market is on fire,” he said.
 “All those factors are working well together.”

 On the program, “What’d You Miss?” the head of one of the most prolific multifamily lenders in the country explained why COVID-19 did not create a wave of massive foreclosures.
 Instead, it accelerated an even greater demand for suburban products.